 Get Your Seat Checked

 Call your local fire or police departments to ask for assistance in installing your baby’s car seat.
-Car seats are secured by the lower anchors or by the car’s seat belt.
-The lower anchors have a weight limit as well, which can be found on the installation picture on the side of the car seat.
-The car seat is considered secured if it does not move side-to-side and only moves forward less than an inch.
+They are secured by the lower anchors or by the car’s seat belt.
+The lower anchors have a weight limit as well, which can be found on the installation picture on the side of the seat.
+The seat is considered secured if it does not move side-to-side and only moves forward less than an inch.

-Both rear-facing and forward-facing car seats have a harness, which are straps that secure and prevent your child from moving forward in the car seat.
+Both rear-facing and forward-facing car seats have a harness, which are straps that secure and prevent your child from moving forward.
 The harness should lay flat with the chest strap at the level of your child’s armpit.
 If you are not able to pinch any extra material of the harness at the shoulders, it is considered snug and secure.

 It is imperative that you check the security of your child’s car seat before driving off and always use a car seat, booster or seat belt, no matter how short the drive is or how much of a rush you are in.